 Assessment of Your Current Reality

 Here are some of the important aspects to evaluate in terms of your life as it is right now in this moment:

 1) Take the opportunity to do a fearless assessment of this transition itself.

 What Trusted Others Think About Your Current Reality

 I wonder if you, like me, sometimes find it hard to see your own reality accurately.
 I love the quote, “I’m not sure what fish talk about but I’m pretty sure it’s not water.”
 It’s a good idea to double-check your own perceptions at each chapter of this journey and solicit the perceptions of others who know you well and whom you trust.

 Each chapter of this journey is an essential step in moving toward living your best chapter.
 In order to move to the next chapter and third step, Charting the Course, it is necessary to know exactly where you are now on the journey.
 Having a trusted guide, coach, mentor, or friend can give you a much-needed reality check at this critical juncture.

 Moving through this chapter of your transition may take longer than expected for many reasons because it is definitely not a linear process.
 In many ways it’s like doing a labyrinth walk, which is designed not to get you lost, like a maze, but to help you get to your center as you get to it’s center.
-There will be twists and turns along the way, but if you just follow the path and keep following the path you won’t get lost and you will eventually find your way to the center, which symbolizes the end of the past and the beginning of the future.
+There will be twists and turns along the way, but if you just follow the path and keep going, even when it feels like you are backtracking, you won’t get lost.
+You will eventually find your way to the center, which symbolizes the end of the past and the beginning of the future.
 The structure of the labyrinth slows you down so that you are forced to reflect.
 The one pictured here has stone seats in the center to encourage you to pause and contemplate what you are leaving behind, where you are now, and where you want to go.